Home

 Update your CreateResource and ConvertToResource Implementations

 The signature of IFolder.CreateResource and ILockNull.ConvertToResource methods have changed.
-The content is no more passed to this methods, instead after calling this methods Engine will call IResource.SaveFromStream (or IResumableUpload.SaveFromStream if you implement resumable upload).
+The content is no more passed to this methods, instead after calling these methods Engine will call IResource.SaveFromStream (or IResumableUpload.SaveFromStream if you implement resumable upload).

 Use new Overloaded Engine.Run Methods

-- If you host server in HttpListener use Engine.Run(HttpListenerContext, HttpListenerPrefixCollection)
+- If you host server in HttpListener use Engine.Run (HttpListenerContext, HttpListenerPrefixCollection)

 - If you host server in IIS / ASP.
 NET use Engine.Run(HttpContext)